-One aspect from Norrington’s time certainly was still here: the historically correct, “antiphonal” setup, with the two violin voices on either side of the podium, cellos behind the first violins, violas behind violin 2 (I counted 5 + 5 + 4 + 4 + 2 string instruments).
+One aspect from Norrington’s time with the ZKO certainly was still here: the historically correct, “antiphonal” setup, with the two violin voices on either side of the podium, cellos behind the first violins, violas behind violin 2 (I counted 5 + 5 + 4 + 4 + 2 string instruments).
 The orchestra was seated for this concert.
-Other aspects which the ensemble did not “forget” about included the light articulation, careful dynamics, agility, the vivid, active playing throughout the orchestra, here under the direction of its concertmaster, Willi Zimmermann.
+Other aspects which the ensemble did not “forget” about included the light articulation, careful dynamics, agility, the vivid, active playing throughout the ZKO, here under the direction of its concertmaster, Willi Zimmermann.

 I. Adagio — Allegro spiritoso